-The classic Strawberry Huller is a piece of folded metal, with sharp rounded grabbers at the end.
+The classic strawberry huller is a piece of folded metal, with the fold forming the handle, and sharp rounded grabbers at the ends.
 You pinch it closed around the leaves.
 It acts like a pair of tweezers that pulls leaves out, while digging the hull out at the same time.
-Often times, though, these are not sharp enough to get in cleanly, and you end up in a tug of war.
+With some cheaper versions, though, these are not sharp enough to get in cleanly, and you end up in a tug of war.

 Some newer models of hullers have you press a sharp-ended hollow tube into the fruit on top of the hull, twist, then pull it out, and release to eject the hull and leaves.
 With these, though, some very large berries with large hulls may require two passes.